Some of the content on this page is out of date.

 Why should (or shouldn’t) I keep giving to GiveWell

-We think it would be reasonable for some donors to decide not to engage deeply with issues around fungibility and instead to be satisfied with the fact that donations given to our Maximum Impact Fund will, in a literal sense, continue to be granted out as usual.
+We think it would be reasonable for some donors to decide not to engage deeply with issues around fungibility and instead to be satisfied with the fact that donations given to our Top Charities Fund will, in a literal sense, continue to be granted out as usual.

 Why you should continue to give to GiveWell

-We still believe that giving to the Maximum Impact Fund is a great choice, and is the best choice available to many donors.
+We still believe that giving to the Top Charities Fund is a great choice, and is the best choice available to many donors.

-While new opportunities may be less cost-effective than prior Maximum Impact Fund opportunities, they’re still excellent compared to other options
+While new opportunities may be less cost-effective than prior Top Charities Fund opportunities, they’re still excellent compared to other options

-It’s more compelling to give to the Maximum Impact Fund (MIF) when we have found clear, short-term needs for more funding.
-We think it’s reasonable to see giving to the MIF as less cost-effective than if we weren’t planning on rolling over funds at all.
+It’s more compelling to give to the Top Charities Fund when we have found clear, short-term needs for more funding.
+We think it’s reasonable to see giving to the fund as less cost-effective than if we weren’t planning on rolling over funds at all.

-However, we don't think this is the best comparison — the right comparison is the cost-effectiveness of the Maximum Impact Fund relative to the impact of other choices.
-We expect donations to the Maximum Impact Fund will be more cost-effective than most donors' other options.
+However, we don't think this is the best comparison — the right comparison is the cost-effectiveness of the Top Charities Fund relative to the impact of other choices.
+We expect donations to the Top Charities Fund will be more cost-effective than most donors' other options.

 Our rapid increase in funding may also lead to reduced cost-effectiveness in the future as our donors fund the most cost-effective funding opportunities.
 However, we still expect that the opportunities we fund will be more cost-effective than donors’ likely alternatives.
 Our staff spends over 20,000 hours per year working to identify the charities where donations will save or improve lives the most.10

-For donors who are aligned with GiveWell’s worldview, donations to our Maximum Impact Fund — even if they take a year or two longer to have their true impact — are probably multiple times better than other options we expect are available.
+For donors who are aligned with GiveWell’s worldview, donations to our Top Charities Fund — even if they take a year or two longer to have their true impact — are probably multiple times better than other options we expect are available.
 If you are trying to maximize your impact within GiveWell’s criteria, we think this is still the most cost-effective place you can give.

 Additional donations will influence GiveWell’s research and planning